Born 1949, Namibia. Lives in Swakopmund, Namibia.

 Margaret Courtney-Clarke studied art and photography in South Africa and has spent the last four decades working as a photographer in Italy, the United States and across Africa.

-Courtney-Clarke began her career working under Italian photographer and filmmaker Pasquale De Antonis photographing art, architecture and antiquities, before travelling as a freelance photographer on magazine assignments in Europe and Africa during the 1970s and 1980s.
-In 1979 Courtney-Clarke became a persona non grata under the Apartheid laws and renounced her South African citizenship – she would later return to South West Africa under the protection of the United Nations and claim her Namibian citizenship.
-Throughout her career, Courtney-Clarke would pursue personal projects in Africa documenting feminine identity.
+Courtney-Clarke began her career working under Italian photographer and filmmaker Pasquale De Antonis before undertaking magazine assignments across Europe and Africa during the 1970s and 1980s.
+In 1979, she became a persona non grata under the apartheid laws and renounced her South African citizenship – she would later return to South West Africa under the protection of the United Nations and claim her Namibian citizenship.
+Throughout her career, Courtney-Clarke would pursue projects in Africa documenting feminine identity.

-Dedicated publications on Courtney-Clarke’s work include, amongst others – Cry Sadness into the Coming Rain (2018); her acclaimed trilogy on the Art of African Women: Ndebele (2002), African Canvas (1990) and Imazighen (1996) as well as several collaborations with Maya Angelou.
+Dedicated publications on Courtney-Clarke’s work include, amongst others, Cry Sadness into the Coming Rain (2017); her trilogy on the art of African women, Ndebele (2002); African Canvas (1990) and Imazighen (1996) as well as several collaborations with Maya Angelou.